JayWood/the-seo-framework/readme.txt

 = 2.6.0 - Pragmatic Foundation =

+/
+** TODO TESTING CHECKLIST **
+/
+* Custom Post Type Archives.
+* Descriptions are what they said to be.
+* AutoDescriptions ending with '.', ',', '!' and '?'.
+* Breadcrumb validation on posts and products with multiple categories.
+* Schema sitename
+* Hundreds of filters... ugh :).
+* The SEO Bar colors, in many situations.
+* Title lengths.
+* Description lengths.
+* Post Author SEO settings.
+* Pre-"The SEO Framework" Genesis data.

 **Preamble:**

 * This is a dot version bump update, which is done so as the core code has been changed drastically. **Thirteen new classes** have been added to maintain structured code, including many more function to fetch data easily and consitently.